sacherjj/CasperLabs/lrt/README.md

 This directory contains Python code that is intended to be used in the new long running tests framework to simulate an ERC20 sale.

+The ERC20 token used in the simulation is called ABC.

 # Goals and objectives

 Following goals and objectives were guiding design of the code: